 Chat with us, powered by LiveChat

-The Dos and Don’ts when Coming to Ireland
+The Dos and Don’ts When Coming to Ireland

-What to do When Visiting Ireland
+What to Do When Visiting Ireland

 What you should do in Ireland

-1) Do Buy a Round of Drinks in the Pub
+Do Buy a Round of Drinks in the Pub

-2. Do Tip Your Servers and Guides in Ireland
+Do Tip Your Servers and Guides in Ireland

 Every country has its own tipping etiquette.
 Our advice is to always tip your waiter and guides when visiting Ireland.
 If you feel like you have had great service in a restaurant, it is customary to tip between 10-15%.
-It is less common to tip in a pub but if you have had excellent service from the bartender you might buy them a pint to enjoy when they clock off.
+It is less common to tip in a pub, but if you have had excellent service from the bartender you might buy them a pint to enjoy when they clock off.

-3. Do Bring Lots of Layers on your Irish Vacation
+Do Bring Lots of Layers on your Irish Vacation

 Bring lots of layers with you on your Irish holiday.
-Ireland has been known to experience all 4 seasons in one day.
+Ireland has been known to experience all four seasons in one day.
 Throw in a raincoat, sunglasses, a warm sweater and suncream for your ultimate Irish adventure.

-4. Book an Overland Ireland tour!
+Book an Overland Ireland tour!

 Road with a sign displaying Gaeltacht, Ireland

-5. Do Try to Speak the Local Language
+Do Try to Speak the Local Language

 Try your hand at a bit of Gaelic.
 You won’t be short of locals trying to teach you cupla focal (a few words)!
-The most important one is when you raise your glass do someone’s health: ‘Slainte’ – Slaw-in-chaa!
+The most important one is when you raise your glass to someone’s health: ‘Slainte’ – Slaw-in-chaa!

 A car on a road bend in the Irish countryside

-6. Do Drive on the Left-hand Side of the Road
+Do Drive on the Left-hand Side of the Road

 We drive on the left!
 This is normal here, but it scares lots of people who think about driving over here.
 Also, remember to pull in on the small windy roads.
 If you are worried about renting a car in Ireland, don’t bother and just let Overland whisk you around our awesome little country while you chill out and take lots of jealousy-inducing photos!

-7. Do Enjoy Lock-ins
+Do Enjoy Pub Lock-ins

 What NOT to Do When Visiting Ireland